-The UE and the network shall override Mobility restriction as specified in clause 5.16.4.3 when accessing the network for Emergency Services.
-For MPS and MCX, service area restriction does not apply, as specified in TS 24.501 [47].
+The UE and the network shall override Mobility restrictions as specified in clause 5.16.4.3 when accessing the network for Emergency Services.
+For MPS and MCX, service area restrictions do not apply, as specified in TS 24.501 [47].